Return Home

 Return Home is a 1990 Australian drama film directed by Ray Argall.
 Argall won the AFI Award for Best Director in 1990 and Frankie J. Holden was nominated for Best Actor in a Lead Role.

-The story
+Plot

 Noel McKenzie is a successful but divorced insurance broker in Melbourne.
 He returns briefly to hometown Adelaide where his brother Steve operates a traditional service station and workshop.
-Steve has a happy family life but is struggling to compete with more modern servos with convenience store and self-service bowsers.
-Gary, Steve's young apprentice, needs to apologise to his girlfriend Wendy.
+Steve has a happy family life but is struggling to compete with more modern gas stations with convenience stores and self-service bowsers.
+Over time the brothers reconcile to each other’s life choices and recognise value in the family life they had in the suburb they grew up in.